ketanhdoshi/ketanhdoshi.github.io/_posts/2021-05-27-Batch-Norm-Why.md

 Therefore the proposed hypothesis was that Batch Norm helps to stabilize these shifting distributions from one iteration to the next, and thus speeds up training.

 ## Theory 2 - Loss and Gradient Smoothening
-The MIT paper published results that challenge the claim that addressing Covariate Shift is responsbile for Batch Norm's performance, and puts forward a different explanation.
+The MIT paper published results that challenge the claim that addressing Covariate Shift is responsible for Batch Norm's performance, and puts forward a different explanation.

 In a typical neural network, the "loss landscape" is not a smooth convex surface.
 It is very bumpy with sharp cliffs and flat surfaces.
 This creates a challenge for gradient descent - because it could suddenly encounter an obstacle in what it thought was a promising direction to follow.
 To compensate for this, the learning rate is kept low so that we take only small steps in any direction.